 Centenary College and First United Methodist Church are collaborating once again to offer a weekend-long church music workshop and festival, culminating in a final Sunday, Nov.
 9 worship experience led by sacred music sage, Dr. John Ferguson.
 Ferguson is recently retired from an acclaimed lengthy tenure at St. Olaf College, where he led the organ and church music programs to national prestige.
 Each year he prepares and leads many festivals across the country both for local congregations and professional gatherings.
 A Ferguson hymn festival is much more than an inspiring organ recital, according to Emily Brink, Past President of the Hymn Society, “He involves everyone present in a glorious community of sound.
 Everyone gets to perform.”

 So, who is everyone?
 The core of the experience is certainly the First Methodist Chancel Choir, Centenary Camerata, and Centenary College Choir – all collaborating together to provide for an uplifting experience where worship touches the soul.
 However, guest choristers are also welcome to join the experience, which will also feature brass and percussion.
 Dr. Ferguson’s other achievements include an impressive array of sacred compositions and conducting accomplishments with the St. Olaf Cantorei.
 During the weekend-long clinic, church members, local church musicians, and the students of Centenary College will be blessed by his insights and the versatility of his gifts as composer, organist, conductor, and in worship design.

 Centenary College Choir presents "Rhapsody in View"

-Co-sponsored by the Downtown Lions Club, proceeds from the concert support projects such as sight conservation, Lions Eye Research Foundation, the Northwest Louisiana Lions Eye Bank, and the Lions Camp near Leesville, Louisiana.
+The Shreveport Downtown Lions Club has co-sponsored the event since its inception, and proceeds help support the organization’s projects such as sight conservation, Lions Eye Research Foundation, the Northwest Louisiana Lions Eye Bank, and the Lions Camp near Leesville, Louisiana.